apigee/registry/README.md

 Go.
 It can be run locally or deployed in a container using services including [Google Cloud Run](https://cloud.google.com/run).
-It stores data using the [Google Cloud Datastore API](https://cloud.google.com/datastore) or a configurable relational backend that currently supports [PostgreSQL](https://www.postgresql.org/) and [SQLite](https://www.sqlite.org/) (see [config](config) for details).
+It stores data using the [Google Cloud Datastore API](https://cloud.google.com/datastore) or a configurable relational interface layer that currently supports [PostgreSQL](https://www.postgresql.org/) and [SQLite](https://www.sqlite.org/) (see [config](config) for details).